oracle-quickstart/oci-h2o/README.md

 ![](./images/04%20-%20terraform%20apply.png)

-When the apply is complete, the infrastructure will be deployed, but cloud-init scripts will still be running.
+When the `apply` is complete, the infrastructure will be deployed, but the cloud-init scripts will still be running.
 Those will wrap up asynchronously.
 So, it'll be a few more minutes before your cluster is accessible.
 Now is a good time to get a coffee.

 ## Connect to the Cluster

-The apply prints the URL of H2O Driverless AI when it completes.
+The `apply` prints the URL of H2O Driverless AI when it completes.
+The deployment creates a self-signed certificate, so you'll need to confirm the exception.

 Logging into that we see:

 ![](./images/05%20-%20agreement.png)

-After accepting the agreement, we can see the login screen:
+After accepting the agreement, we can see the login screen.
+Use the login defined in the `variables.tf` file:

 ![](./images/06%20-%20login.png)